christophhart/hise_documentation/Manual.md

-# HISE Manual

-This is an in depth overview of the backend application of **HISE**.

 ## The Processor System

-Every module in HISE that processes MIDI or Audio (from now on called `Processor` is organized in a <a href="https://en.wikipedia.org/wiki/Tree_structure">tree structure</a> (similar to the file system or XML).
+Every module in HISE that processes MIDI or Audio (from now on called *Processor* is organized in a <a href="https://en.wikipedia.org/wiki/Tree_structure">tree structure</a> (similar to the file system or XML).

 This allows a complex structure of parallel (and completely encapsulated) processing of multiple sound layers as well as serial processing of Processor chains.